jqwik-team/jqwik/docs/property-based-testing.md

   iff you prefer Scala over Java.
 - [test.check for Clojure](https://github.com/clojure/test.check): Inspired by QuickCheck.
 Since Clojure
   does not have static types generators must always be declared explicitly.
+- [KotlinTest](https://github.com/kotlintest/kotlintest): Has some basic support for PBT.
+  Currently no shrinking yet.

 Please let me know if you learn about any other _maintained_ library or tool.